ray-project/ray/doc/source/ray-observability/key-concepts.rst

 Job logs
 ~~~~~~~~
 Ray applications are usually run as Ray Jobs.
-Worker logs of Ray jobs are always captured in the Ray logging directory while Driver logs are not.
+Worker logs of Ray Jobs are always captured in the Ray logging directory while Driver logs are not.

 Only if the Ray job is submitted via :ref:`Ray Jobs API <jobs-quickstart>`, the driver log is captured in the logging direcotry and available from the dashboard, CLI (using the ``ray job logs`` :ref:`CLI command <ray-job-logs-doc>`), or the :ref:`Python SDK <ray-job-submission-sdk-ref>` (``JobSubmissionClient.get_logs()`` or ``JobSubmissionClient.tail_job_logs()``).